ayesharashid14/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Analyse bikeshare data for three cities using Numpy and Pandas.
+Analyse bikeshare data for Chicago, New York City and Washington using Numpy and Pandas.

 ### Files used
 bikeshare.py